clechasseur/auxiliaire/.github/ISSUE_TEMPLATE/feature_request.md

 **Is your feature request related to a problem?
 Please describe.**

 A clear and concise description of what the problem is.
 Ex.
-I'd like this crate to support [such and such]
+I'd like this program to support [such and such]

 **Describe the solution you'd like**